Kosmokleaner/RapidPicoC/README.md

 Raspberry Pi Pico C starter project optimized for iteration time (no USB plugin and button pressing).

-Tested on Raspberry Pi Pico 2 W (RP2350, Wifi)
+* By adjusting the compiler setting this should work for Raspberry Pi Pico (RP2040) as well.

-By adjusting the compiler setting this should work for Raspberry Pi Pico (RP2040) as well.
+  > set(PICO_PLATFORM rp2350-riscv CACHE STRING "Platform")

-The Raspberry Pico 2 has a AMD and a RiscV CPU, you can choose which one to target with compiler settings.
+The Raspberry Pico 2 has a ARM and a RiscV CPU, you can choose which one to target with compiler settings.

 * Currently the code is setup to compile for "ARM Cortex-M33 core" as can be seen in the compile log:
   > Pico Platform (PICO_PLATFORM) is 'rp2350-arm-s'.